 The capital losses of a Fund, if any, do not flow through to shareholders.
 Rather, the Fund may use its capital losses, subject to applicable limitations, to offset its capital gains without being required to pay taxes on or distribute to shareholders such gains that are offset by the losses.
-If the Fund has a "net capital loss" (that is, capital losses in excess of capital gains), the excess (if any) of the Fund's net short-term capital losses over its net long-term capital gains is treated as a short-term capital loss arising on the first day of the Fund's next taxable year, and the excess (if any) of the Fund's net long-term capital losses over its net short-term capital gains is treated as a long-term capital loss arising on the first day of the Fund's next taxable year.
+If the Fund has a "net capital loss" (that is, capital losses in excess of capital gains), the excess (if any) of the Fund's net short-term capital losses over its net long-term capital gains is treated as a short-term capital losses over its net short-term capital gains is treated as a long-term capital loss arising on the first day of the Fund's next taxable year, and the excess (if any) of the Fund's net long-term capital losses over its net short-term capital gains is treated as a long-term capital loss arising on the first day of the Fund's next taxable year.
 Any such net capital losses of the Fund that are not used to offset capital gains may be carried forward indefinitely to reduce any future capital gains realized by the Fund in succeeding taxable years.
-As of July 31, 2021, the Donoghue Forlines Tactical High Yield ETF had accumulated short-term capital loss carryforwards of \$10,483 and the Donoghue Forlines Risk Managed Innovation ETF had no capital loss carryforwards.
+As of July 31, 2023, the Donoghue Forlines Tactical High Yield ETF had short-term capital loss carryforwards of \$7,368,259, and long-term capital loss carryforwards of \$343,798, the Donoghue Forlines Innovation ETF had short-term capital loss carryforwards of 9,485,281, and long-term capital loss carryforwards of \$2,080,800, and the Donoghue Forlines Yield Enhanced Real Asset ETF had short-term capital loss carryforwards of \$1,059,964 and long-term capital loss carryforwards of \$522,853.